HOW TO CLEAN A CARBURETOR

 - Remove the carburetor.
 Remove any linkage and hoses using pliers and a screwdriver, where necessary.
 Remove any cover or clamps holding the carburetor in place, and remove the hose clamp that connects it to the fuel line.
 Remove the carburetor, and use compressed air to blow off any excess dirt on the outside casing.
 (Note: if unfamiliar with this procedure, consult with a professional before cleaning.)

 - Remove carburetor float.
 Remove the bolt holding the carburetor float (bowl-shaped container) in place, being careful not to spill any remaining gas inside the float (dispose of this securely).
 This is a common point of varnish buildup on carburetors.
 Also remove the pin that the float pivots on, and place aside in a safe spot.
 Now pull the float straight out of its casing.

 - Remove other removable components.
 Note the location and placement of any other carburetor components you're removing to allow cleaning access.

 - Soak and scrub components.
-Submerge the carburetor float and other components in a large container with your Simple Green Pro HD solution, and soak thoroughly for 10 minutes.
+Put the carburetor float and other components in a large container with your Simple Green Pro HD solution, and soak thoroughly.
 Use a brass brush to scrub all metal components, and a stiff nylon brush to scrub plastic pieces.
 Make sure the tiny vents get cleaned.
 Clean the small parts in the cleaning solution as well.